DavidNzube101/go-arkham-oracle-sdk/README.md

 ## Usage

+### For Clients: Fetching Signed Prices

-The client helps you fetch the signed price data from the oracle and reconstruct the message hash that was signed.
+The client helps you fetch the signed price data from an oracle and reconstruct the message hash that was signed.
 This is necessary for building the `Ed25519Program` instruction required by compatible smart contracts.

-### Basic Client Usage

 ```go
 package main